 Tim Griffin grew up in Magnolia, a fifth-generation Arkansan and the youngest son of a minister and teacher.
 He was elected lieutenant governor of Arkansas on November 4, 2014, and was re-elected for his second four-year term on November 6, 2018.
 He is focused on growing jobs through aggressively pursuing economic development, more parental choice in education and boldly reforming state government.
 In 2019, he served as Chairman of the Republican Lieutenant Governors Association (RLGA).

 From 2011-2015, Griffin served as the 24th representative of Arkansas’s Second Congressional District.
+For the 113th Congress, he was a member of the House Committee on Ways and Means while also serving as a Deputy Whip for the Majority.
 In the 112th Congress, he served as a member of the House Armed Services Committee, the House Committee on Foreign Affairs, the House Committee on Ethics and the House Committee on the Judiciary.
 He also served as an Assistant Whip for the Majority.
-For the 113th Congress, he was a member of the House Committee on Ways and Means while also serving as a Deputy Whip for the Majority.
-In Congress, he advocated for lower taxes and reducing the national debt.
-Griffin opposed Obamacare and had 100% NRA and Right to Life ratings.
+In Congress, he advocated for bold tax reform and entitlement reform to grow jobs and reduce the national debt.

 During the Bush Administration, in 2006-2007, Griffin served as U.S. Attorney for the Eastern District of Arkansas and previously as Special Assistant to the President and Deputy Director of Political Affairs for President George W. Bush at the White House.